JereKuusela/valheim-world_edit_commands/publish/README.md

 This mod doesn't unlock the dig limit so all changes will still be capped by it.
 However the command should be compatible with any mods affecting the dig limit.

 The command however supports going over the limit which can lead to unexpected results.
 For example if you lower terrain by 20 meters and then raise by 10 meters, the second command probably won't do anything because the result is still below the dig limit.

-- move/rotate won't be synced for structures (others need to releave the area to see the new position).

 # Changelog